pbeens/Toot-Splitter/README.md

 # Toot Splitter
 This Python program takes a long post as input and breaks it into 500-character blocks suitable for posting on Mastodon.

-You can run the program directly on Colab here.
+You can run the program directly [here](https://colab.research.google.com/github/pbeens/Toot-Splitter/blob/main/toot-splitter.ipynb).

 ## Program Summary